regular/html-select/readme.markdown

 # html-select

-match css selectors into an html tokenize stream
+match a tokenized html stream with css selectors

 # example